Safe exercise for gestational diabetes

 Safety tips for exercising in pregnancy

-- Avoid activities that involve physical contact or a high risk of falling.
+- Avoid activities that involve physical contact or a high risk of falling like water skiing or horse riding.

 - Avoid exercising in too warm or humid environments especially in the first trimester.
 The growing fetus cannot regulate its temperature.